-Buller’s disastrous first attempt to cross the Tugela River in Natal, one of the three battles of ‘Black Week’
+Buller’s disastrous first attempt to cross the Tugela River in Natal and relieve Ladysmith, on 15th December 1899: last of the three battles of ‘Black Week’

 The previous battle in the Boer War is the Battle of Magersfontein

 The next battle in the Boer War is the Battle of Spion Kop

 Date: 15th December 1899

 Place: Colenso on the Tugela River in Northern Natal, South Africa.